txtatech/hive-smart-vm/README.md

 ## Please note that nothing is written to the blockchain at this time and this project is still in a testing phase.

+## Please use the main branch instead of the 'releases' for the latest versions.

 # Quick Usage:

 ```bash